 Ruth returned to education at the Institute of Archaeology, UCL, to complete an MA in Archaeology where she began to develop skills in ceramic analysis.
 This was furthered when she undertook a PhD in the petrographic analysis of a pottery assemblage from Tra Kieu, central Vietnam.
 During the time of her PhD she participated in six seasons of excavation at the site.

 Since the completion of her PhD Ruth has been working as a freelance finds archaeologist until joining Suffolk County Council to work on an extensive review of their finds archive.
 In March 2015 she became part of Suffolk Archaeology CIC as a Finds Supervisor.
-Now as Finds Officer Ruth oversees the daily finds activities in our warehouse, produces in-house small finds reports and manages the archiving of all our field projects, as well as continuing to write some freelance specialist finds reports.
+Now as Finds Officer for Cotswold Archaeology Ruth oversees the daily finds activities in the Sufffolk office warehouse, produces in-house small finds reports and manages the archiving of field projects, as well as continuing to write some freelance specialist finds reports.